To check on the status of your submission, please visit the Health Data Science manuscript submission site.

 Study Design Guidelines

-In the first section of the Materials and Methods, we encourage authors to have first subtitle of "Experimental and Technical Design," which includes a diagram or flowchart to show the entire experimental design and illustrates the most significant elements: materials, treatments, measurements, data collection, methods of data analysis.
+In the first section of the Methods, we encourage authors to have first subtitle of "Experimental and Technical Design," which includes a diagram or flowchart to show the entire experimental design and illustrates the most significant elements: materials, treatments, measurements, data collection, methods of data analysis.
 This will facilitate the editors, reviewers and readers to understand and follow the whole concept, design, and results.

 Statistical Analysis Guidelines